ADD & ADHD,

 He used words similar to that – don’t get stuck on the words, just the idea.

-This can help you focus and may help you to get past the hump of not being able to focus at all- but, I believe that thinking of a sentence each time you breath in and out takes the focus off the sensation of just the breath on your nose and also opens a doorway for other thoughts to come into your mind easily since you’re using words in your thoughts and the words are from memory – and you really want to quiet your memory.
+This can help you focus and may help you to get past the hump of not being able to focus at all- but, I believe that thinking of a sentence each time you breathe in and out takes the focus off the sensation of just the breath on your nose and also opens a doorway for other thoughts to come into your mind easily since you’re using words in your thoughts and the words are from memory – and you really want to quiet your memory.

-I used short phrases like this for a couple weeks when I first started and they did help.
+I used short phrases like this for a couple of weeks when I first started and they did help.
 But, I quickly discarded them when the mind calmed enough that I didn’t need them.